plumbblake/trevordmiller-website/pages/blog/brittle-css/index.md

-_CSS makes it really easy to add styles that tie you down - so you can't make changes without breaking things.
-This post shows some examples of how we are fixing these problems in our codebase._

 ## What is brittle CSS?

 When something is "brittle" it means it is easy to break.
 Brittle code means code you can't change easily without breaking something.
 CSS is a language that is prone to a lot of brittleness.
 There are some things we can do to make working with CSS better though!
 Let's look at some examples from our codebase.